Guy Berthiaume: Biography

 August 2008 marked his return to Université du Québec à Montréal where he held the position of Vice-Rector, Research and Creation.
 In this capacity, he was responsible for the development of scientific and artistic activities at UQAM, as well as for international relations.

 From June 22, 2009, to June 21, 2014, he was chair and CEO of Bibliothèque et Archives nationales du Québec.
-This institution includes a major public library–the Grande Bibliothèque–,a preservation centre, and nine archives centres: Gatineau, Montréal, Québec, Rimouski, Rouyn-Noranda, Saguenay, Sept-Îles, Sherbrooke and Trois-Rivières, and a service point in Gaspé.
+This institution includes a major public library–the Grande Bibliothèque–, a preservation centre, and nine archives centres: Gatineau, Montréal, Québec, Rimouski, Rouyn-Noranda, Saguenay, Sept-Îles, Sherbrooke and Trois-Rivières, and a service point in Gaspé.

 From 2009 to 2014, Guy Berthiaume was Vice-President of the Centre Jacques Cartier and a member of its Executive Committee.
 His association with the Centre Jacques Cartier, a network linking the territories of Auvergne-Rhône-Alpes (France), Quebec and the Canadian Francophonie, spans a decade: together with his colleague Alain Bideau, he headed the organizing committee for the 17th (2004), 21st (2008) and 24th (2011) editions of the Entretiens Jacques Cartier, held in Montreal, Quebec City, Ottawa and Sherbrooke.

 He became Librarian and Archivist of Canada on June 23, 2014, and retired on August 29, 2019.

 From 2010 to 2014 he served as Secretary General of the Réseau francophone numérique (RFN), an organization that includes 22 heritage institutions from member countries of the Organisation internationale de la Francophonie (see: www.rfnum.org).
-Since May 2015, he has been sitting on the executive committee of RFN, as the representative of Library and Archives Canada.
+From May 2015 to August 2026, he sat on the executive committee of RFN, as the representative of Library and Archives Canada.

 Guy Berthiaume is a Knight in the Ordre des Palmes académiques of the French Republic (2006).
 He received the Dan Chase Award from the Canadian Association of University Research Administrators in 2000 and the medal of the Centre Jacques Cartier in 2007.
 He acted as a Trudeau Foundation Mentor in 2010–2011.
 In May 2012, he received the Prix Reconnaissance from UQAM and in December of the same year, he received the Queen Elizabeth II Diamond Jubilee Medal.